Spotted owlet

-The spotted owlet (Athene brama) is a small owl which breeds in tropical Asia from mainland India to Southeast Asia.
+The spotted owlet (Athene brama) is a small owl which breeds in tropical Asia from North Pakistan to Southeast Asia.
 A common resident of open habitats including farmland and human habitation, it has adapted to living in cities.
-They roost in small groups in the hollows of trees or in cavities in rocks or buildings.
+They roost in small groups in the hollows of trees or in cavities in rocks and buildings.
 It nests in a hole in a tree or building, laying 3–5 eggs.
 The species shows great variation including clinal variation in size and forms a superspecies with the very similar little owl.

 Description

 The spotted owlet is a small and stocky bird, barely 21 cm in size.
 The upperparts are grey-brown, heavily spotted with white.
 The underparts are white, streaked with brown.
 The facial disc is pale and the iris is yellow.
 There is a white neckband and supercilium.
 Sexes are similar.
 The flight is deeply undulating.
 The nominate form is darker than the paler forms such as indica of drier regions.